Max Spearfishing is reader-supported. We may earn a small commission for purchases using our links. Click to learn more.

 If you’re not a fan of the trend towards camo spearfishing wetsuits, this is the suit for you.
 A one-piece wetsuit made from premium-quality 3mm neoprene, it’s ideal for spearfishing.
 You can choose between short and full length (though I’d always recommend full-length), and they’ve got options for a variety of different body types.

-- Back Zip One-piece wetsuit made in 3mm Premium Quality Neoprene.
-Arms and Legs in Ultraspan Neoprene for ensure free movements and ease to donning.
+- Arms and Legs in Ultraspan Neoprene for ensure free movements and ease to donning.

 - Anatomical cuts adaptable at different shapes of bodies.